 UV light hazard lab safety symbols will appear near ultraviolet (UV) light areas to warn personnel of the potential dangers.
 UV light is a type of electromagnetic radiation with a wavelength between 180 and 400 nm, which is shorter than those of visible light, but longer than those of X-rays.
 Health effects due to acute exposure to UV light include redness or ulcerations on the skin, while chronic exposure can lead to skin cancer.
 The eyes are also at risk from exposures.

 32. Glassware Hazard

 "Broken glassware" lab safety symbols may be placed on a container designated for the disposal of broken glass in the lab.
 Broken glass is a physical hazard and has the potential to be a health hazard if it is contaminated with toxic chemicals or infectious substances.
 Wherever possible, laboratories should use plasticware instead of glassware to avoid hazards.
 Laboratory workers should use forceps, tongs, or a dustpan and brush to clean up pieces of broken glass.

 33. Hot Surface

 As you’d expect, the hot surface safety sign warns laboratory employees of burn hazards from hot surfaces.
-Such hazards can come from lab equipment such as lab ovens and autoclaves or from the building itself—if there are steam pipes, etc. Lab workers should avoid touching such surfaces, but if they could come into contact with hot surfaces during their daily work or must handle hot equipment, they should first be trained on how to properly use such equipment and always wear the correct PPE (ex. heat-resistant gloves, lab coats, eye protection, and closed-toed shoes).
+Such hazards can come from lab equipment such as lab ovens and autoclaves or from the building itself—if there are steam pipes, etc. Lab workers should avoid touching such surfaces, but if they could come into contact with hot surfaces during their daily work or must handle hot equipment, they should first be trained on how to properly use such equipment and always wear the correct PPE (ex. heat-resistant gloves, heat-resistant face shield).